 - Work quickly while decorating the glass.
 Have a spot ready in the freezer so you can place the glass in it before the caramel runs too much.

 - The rim and caramel drizzle can be done in advance; a minimum of 10 to 20 minutes is perfect.
 The colder the caramel is, the longer it will stay frozen while you're drinking the martini.

-- You can use any caramel syrup.
+- You can use any caramel syrup (but not sauce; it's too thick).
 Salted caramel syrup is a good choice if you want to skip the salt rim.
 The variety intended as an ice cream topping will be less runny than syrups used for flavoring coffee and a better choice for the garnish.
 A homemade caramel sauce gives you a little more control of the consistency.